 With health and safety regulations at the forefront due to the pandemic, throat mics are the perfect alternative to regular mics and headsets since having a mask over the user's mouth can complicate communications.

 Unlike regular microphones, throat microphones pick up the user's voice by placing the mic in close proximity to their throat.
-This allows the user to transmit in loud environments and still be heard clearly.
+This type of the bone conduction mic allows the user to transmit in loud environments and still be heard clearly.
 Some throat mic models are designed for heavy-duty use, including features for enhanced transmission and adjustable bands for greater comfort.